MoSuperCode/Routenplaner/tour-planner-protocol.md

 ## 9. Tracked Time

-We tracked project time in the Git commit history and local records.
+We tracked project time in the Git commit history and local records (100+hours).
 Major time blocks were spent on:

 * UI development and data binding
-* REST integration and backend setup
+* REST integration and backend setup (I started as Monolith and went back to the commit where i had no Backend and created a seperate Backend)
 * Testing and validation
 * Report generation integration